Are you stuck with Google Ads campaigns that are not yielding the desired results?

 HubSpot provides some examples of great landing pages that you can see to understand how conversion oriented landing pages can be built.

 Google offers us a variety of extensions that we can use for our ads.
 You can leverage the power of these ad extensions to increase the effectiveness of your ad in many cases.
 The most commonly used ad extensions are:

-Apart from these, there are many other ad extensions that you can take a look at.
-Google continuously improvises on these extensions and keeps adding new ones to the list in order to help you to get better results out of your AdWords campaigns.
+Apart from these, there are many other ad extensions that you can look at.
+Google continuously improvises on these extensions and keeps adding new ones to the list in order to help you to get better results out of your Google Ads campaigns.

-It is important for every advertiser to keep a track of the performance of the AdWords campaigns and optimize them from time to time.
-Do not use the “set it, forget it” approach when it comes to AdWords campaigns.
+It is important for every advertiser to keep a track of the performance of the Google Ads campaigns and optimise them from time to time.
+Do not use the “set it, forget it” approach when it comes to Google Ads campaigns.
 After all, it is your marketing budget which is being spent, so ensure that it is spent wisely and gets you the desired return on investment in terms of new leads and sales on a continuous basis.

-Do you have any other optimization tip to add?
-Feel free to comment below and let me know how you optimize your AdWords campaigns.
+Do you have any other optimisation tip to add?
+Feel free to comment below and let me know how you optimise your Google Ads campaigns.
 I would love to hear from you.